stanislawbartkowski/db2audit/README.md

 QUERY="SELECT VARCHAR_FORMAT(TIMESTAMP,'YYYY-MM-DD HH24:MI:SS') AS TIME,DATABASE,AUTHID,HOSTNAME,APPID,APPNAME, INSTNAME FROM CHECKING WHERE STATUS=-551 AND TIMESTAMP>'$CHEKING_MAXTM'"
 ```

-The query detects all *-551* incidents meaning that user does not have privileges to perform the operation.
+The query detects all *-551* incidents meaning that the user does not have privileges to perform the operation.
 The *CHECKING_MAXTM* is environment variable set automatically by the tool and allow to limit the audit time range to the latest incidents only.